 This changes your financial modeling entirely.
 Instead of amortizing a $15,000 monthly agency fee over 12 months, you're looking at a predictable software cost.
 The risk profile drops because the capital requirement drops.

 You can afford to target zero-volume queries and specific long-tail keywords that a human team would ignore because "it's not worth their time."
-With software, the marginal cost of targeting those niche terms is near zero.
+The marginal cost of targeting those niche terms is near zero.

 You wouldn't hire a mathematician to do long division by hand when you have Excel.